BenFradet/RiotSharp/README.md

 or, alternatively, if you do not wish to create a separate Tournament object, you can call the `CreateTournamentCode` method directly from the API as shown previously.

+You can find a list of all the available operations in [ITournamentRiotApi](RiotSharp/ITournamentRiotApi.cs).

 ###Static API

 You can retrieve static information about the game thanks to the static API, there is no rate limiting on this API and RiotSharp